swcfischer/blog/src/articles/simple-stripe-checkout.md

 In today’s article I am going to share how to do a simple payment through Stripe, a rather popular online payment processor.

-In today’s day an age, anyone can open up a storefront.
+In today’s day and age, anyone can open up a storefront.
 We are all online, especially now.

 I heard an interesting phrase on a podcast that I think is worth sharing, “Bricks to clicks.”
+Meaning brick and mortar to websites (clicks).

 In short, having your own side hustle is great idea.